Umair-Waseem/marine-debris-classifier/README.md

 ## Conclusion

-This project provides a complete marine debris classification prototype using ResNet18 transfer learning.
-The official model achieved **81.61% test accuracy** and includes a reproducible workflow for preprocessing, training, evaluation, inference, Streamlit demonstration, and Docker deployment.
+This project developed a complete marine debris classification system using deep learning.
+A fine-tuned ResNet18 model classified images into four classes: `plastic`, `foam`, `metal`, and `other_debris`.

+The official single-label model achieved **81.61% test accuracy**, **69.29% Macro-F1**, and **82.24% Weighted-F1** on the held-out test set.
+These results are strong considering the small dataset, class imbalance, and difficult underwater image conditions.

+An experimental multi-label model was also developed for images with more than one debris type.
+After validation-based threshold tuning, it achieved **70.11% subset accuracy**, **91.67% Hamming accuracy**, **94.09% Micro-F1**, **93.15% Macro-F1**, and **94.11% Weighted-F1** on the validation set.

+Overall, the project demonstrates a full machine learning workflow, including dataset preparation, preprocessing, model training, evaluation, deployment, and experimental improvement.

 ---